MetaMask/metamask-docs/snaps/learn/best-practices/security-guidelines.md

 ---
 description: Learn about best practices for creating secure and reliable Snaps.
-sidebar_position: 5
+sidebar_position: 2
 ---

-# Secure a Snap
+# Snaps security guidelines

 This page outlines essential principles for builders to develop secure and reliable Snaps.
 Use these guidelines when creating your Snap to ensure it is safe for users.

 ## Manage permissions

-The following are guidelines for [managing permissions](request-permissions.md) in the Snap manifest file.
+The following are guidelines for [managing permissions](../../how-to/request-permissions.md) in the Snap manifest file.

 - **Minimum permissions** - Follow the principle of least authority by only adding the minimum permissions needed by your Snap in the manifest file.